Marijuana Criminal Defense Lawyer Los Angeles

 Marijuana laws are different than other drug laws.
 There are different rules that control the punishments in marijuana cases.

 We know more than the police and prosecutors about marijuana.
 If you are charged with anything more than simple possession of marijuana, the police and prosecutors will use all their resources to convict you of a felony.
 Defending a marijuana case takes more than just knowledge of the law.
-Criminal defense attorney Jerod Gunsberg knows marijuana usage patterns, marijuana culture, and the politics behind the marijuana laws—this knowledge base is essential in crafting a successful defense for your marijuana charge.
+Marijuana defense attorney Jerod Gunsberg knows marijuana usage patterns, marijuana culture, and the politics behind the marijuana laws – this knowledge base is essential in crafting a successful defense for your marijuana charge.

+Possession of marijuana is now legal under California state law.
 If you are 21 years or older, it is now legal to possess up to one ounce of marijuana in California.
-Here’s how the new law works:
+Here’s how the new law works in the state of California:

 - Anyone 21 years old or over may possess, process, transport, purchase, obtain or give away up to 28.5 grams of marijuana or up to 8 grams of concentrated cannabis or up the equivalent of 8 oz of marijuana in edibles, to someone else 21 years or older.